CharvatekVit/MPA-NDE/README.md

 2. Vít Janoš (responsible for ...)
 4. Antonín Putala (responsible for ...)

+ [!WARNING]
+> The shopping list will have been completed by February 25.

 ## Task lisk
 - [ ] System
    * [x] Conceptual diagram